Mr123keelos/Win11PerformanceApp-Python/README.md

 - [Check the Releases tab](https://github.com/Mr123keelos/Win11PerformanceApp-Python/releases)

 # Code
-- The app was made using Python 3
+- The open-source app was made using Python 3
 - EXE was made using PyInstaller (pyinstaller --onefile init.py)

 ~123keelos